Pahasara/Zero/README.md

 ## Requirements ##

-If ur using Windows 11 *build 22000* or later u don't need to install .NET Framework again.
-If ur using older windows version and don't have installed *.NET Framework 4.8* on it, then u must need to download and install it on ur pc before run this application.
+If ur using Windows 11 *build 22000* or later u don't have to install .NET Framework.
+If ur using older version of windows and don't have installed *.NET Framework 4.8* on it, then u must need to download and install it on ur pc before run this application.

 Before u run this application, u must need to download and install *SQL LocalDB 2019* on ur pc.
 Download it using the link below.